 We were like most other people who have families, in that we were always close to overdraft at the end of every month.
 That changed.
-Moving house was a big change, but we always tried to keep our home life and the way we lived much as it had been.
-We were not really any cash richer after we won, so we still had to save to go on holiday, buy the kids cars and so on.
+Moving was a big change, but we always tried to keep our home life and the way we lived much as it had been.
+We were not really any cash richer after we won, so we still had to save to go on vacation, buy the kids cars, and so on.

 Finally, Mary, do you still play the lottery?

-My husband Paul still plays as part of a syndicate of blokes, and they win enough to be able to go out for a piss up now and again.
+My husband, Paul, still plays as part of a syndicate of guys, and they win enough to be able to go out for a drink now and again.

 VICE: What happened to you, Jonathan?

 Jonathan: I was 15 years old and a few weeks away from getting my braces off after two years of that shit.
-I was walking my girlfriend home and there was a large group of about 15 lads down the road, roughly the same age.
-As we got nearer they crossed the road and approached us, basically encircling us and accusing me of "chatting shit about them".
-I knew a few of them from school and they thought I was cool, so I managed to calm it down.
+I was walking my girlfriend home, and there was a large group of about 15 lads down the road, roughly the same age.
+As we got nearer, they crossed the road and approached us, basically encircling us and accusing me of "chatting shit about them."
+I knew a few of them from school, and they thought I was cool, so I managed to calm it down.
 But then we got about a minute further up the road when three of them came jogging up and start getting loud again.
-One of them was right up in my face and his mate sucker punched me out of nowhere, straight in the teeth.
+One of them was right up in my face and his friend sucker punched me out of nowhere, straight in the teeth.
 Pretty much as soon as he hit me they all just turned and ran away.

 That sounds nasty.

-It was all pretty horrible for a while and really fucked me up, but luckily they saved my teeth and the police arrived on the scene and quickly apprehended the dude who punched me.
-Because he was convicted of GBH I found out I was entitled to Criminal Injuries Compensation, which I didn't even know existed.
+It was all pretty horrible for a while and really fucked me up, but luckily they saved my teeth, and the police arrived on the scene and quickly apprehended the dude who punched me.
+Because he was convicted of GBH [grievous bodily harm] I found out I was entitled to Criminal Injuries Compensation, which I didn't even know existed.

 That's so horrible to hear.
 What did you get awarded?